 Naoko Miki is a book translator and a co-founder of Green Zone Japan, a non-profit organization which brings up-to-date, evidence-based information on cannabis to Japanese medical professionals and the general public.
 She translates Project CBD articles for its Japanese language site as well.
 Copyright, Project CBD.
 May not be reprinted without permission.

-Project CBD and Green Zone Japan launch a Japanese-language website to educate people about CBD within the larger context of medical cannabis and human rights.
+Project CBD and Green Zone Japan launch a Japanese-language website to educate people about CBD and medical cannabis.